pyeventsourcing/eventsourcing/docs/topics/domain.rst

 .. code:: python

     world = World.create()
     assert isinstance(world, World)

 The aggregate's attributes ``created_on`` and ``modified_on`` show when the aggregate was created and when it was modified.
 Since there has only been one domain event, these are initially equal.
-The values of these attributes are timezone-aware Python :class:`~datetime.datetime` objects.
 These values follow from the ``timestamp`` values of the domain event objects, and represent when the aggregate's first and last domain events were created.
-The timestamps have no consequences for the operation of the library, and are included to give a general indication to humans of when the domain events occurred.

 .. code:: python

-    from datetime import datetime

     assert world.created_on == world.modified_on
-    assert isinstance(world.created_on, datetime)

-We can call the aggregate object methods.
+We can now call the aggregate object methods.
 The ``World`` aggregate has a command method ``make_it_so()`` which triggers the ``SomethingHappened`` event.
 The ``apply()`` method of the ``SomethingHappened`` class appends the ``what`` of the event to the ``history`` of the ``world``.
 So when we call the ``make_it_so()``